Skip to main content

 Douglas County, MinnesotaMesotrophic

-Chippewa Lake earns an A — water clarity, phosphorus, and chlorophyll-a all rate among the best monitored waters in Douglas County.
-Sub-grades cluster within a single letter of each other, which usually means the lake is in stable trophic balance rather than fighting one specific stressor.
+Chippewa Lake earns an A — every scored parameter (clarity and phosphorus) rates among the best monitored waters in Douglas County.
+With clarity and phosphorus scored, the sub-grades cluster within a letter of each other, pointing to stable conditions rather than one specific stressor.

 Mesotrophic conditions dominate at Chippewa Lake: enough nutrients for a healthy fishery, not so much that algal blooms become a chronic problem.
 Chippewa Lake is unusually deep for Minnesota at 95 ft, which buffers the lake against summer warming and helps the deep water stay oxygenated.
 Chippewa Lake covers 1,186 acres alongside 14.2 miles of shoreline, large enough that conditions can vary meaningfully between bays.
 Among the 51 graded lakes in Douglas County, Chippewa Lake ranks 2 — in the top quartile locally.